kishoretalisetty/StayEasy-Hotel_Booking_System-/README.md

 - **Room Booking**: Users can book hotel rooms by specifying check-in and check-out dates.
 - **Authorization and Access Control**: Different endpoints are secured with role-based access control.
 Users with roles such as ADMIN, MANAGER, and CUSTOMER have access to specific endpoints based on their roles.

+## Authentication and Authorization

+### Authentication

+Authentication is the process of verifying the identity of a user or system.
+In this project, authentication is implemented using JSON Web Tokens (JWT).
+When a user registers or logs in, the system generates a JWT token containing information about the user, such as their username and role.
+This token is then sent back to the client and included in subsequent requests to authenticate the user.

+### Authorization

+Authorization is the process of determining whether a user has permission to access a specific resource or perform a certain action.
+In this project, authorization is role-based, meaning certain actions or endpoints are restricted based on the role of the user.

+For example:
+- A regular user may only be authorized to book a room or view available hotels.
+- A manager or admin user may have additional permissions, such as creating or updating hotels, or viewing booked rooms.

+Spring Security annotations are used to enforce authorization rules.
+These annotations can be applied at the method or class level to specify which roles are allowed to access certain endpoints.

 ## Technologies Used

 - Java